valkhmyrov/kafka/README.md

-Inventory file must content two groups: [zookeeper] and [kafka].
+Inventory file must contain two groups: [zookeeper] and [kafka].
 In case of single node installation server must be member of two groups simultaneously.

 How to start: